Inconsistencies on Your CV Tell Recruiters You Lack of Attention to Detail

 Whether it's making sure your suit fits well or your shoes are clean and polished before heading to an interview, there's no denying that first impressions count.

-In reality, an interviewer may not even think twice about the fact that you wore a perfectly fitting suit or took the time to shine your shoes.
+An interviewer may not think twice about the fact that you wore a perfectly fitting suit or took the time to shine your shoes.

-However, we can reassure you that they'll most definitely notice if you walk into the room looking sloppy.
+However, they'll most definitely notice if you walk into the room looking sloppy.

 It can be hard for recruiters to narrow down a pile of 100+ CVs into the 10-15 applicants who will be invited for an interview.